mikeizbicki/cmc-csci145-math166/README.md

 1. Majority of your grade
 1. No programming, only math
-1. Oral exams, 1-1 in my office
+1. Oral format, 1-1 in my office
-1. Final exam can replace all previous exams
+1. Final exam can replace all previous exams if you do well

-**This is a hard class:**
+**This is a Hard Class:**

 1. The material is intrinsically hard.